Comparing Galaxy Gaming (GLXZ) and Its Rivals

-Galaxy Gaming (OTCMKTS:GLXZ – Get Rating) is one of 34 publicly-traded companies in the “Amusement & recreation services” industry, but how does it contrast to its peers?
-We will compare Galaxy Gaming to similar companies based on the strength of its dividends, analyst recommendations, risk, profitability, institutional ownership, earnings and valuation.
+Galaxy Gaming (OTCMKTS:GLXZ – Get Rating) is one of 34 public companies in the “Amusement & recreation services” industry, but how does it compare to its peers?
+We will compare Galaxy Gaming to similar businesses based on the strength of its profitability, institutional ownership, analyst recommendations, dividends, risk, earnings and valuation.

 This table compares Galaxy Gaming and its peers’ net margins, return on equity and return on assets.